 I love their grill.
 I love their pools and the crowd and music is always good.

 Care to stay in Pablo Escobar's old mansion turned into an art-filled boutique hotel?
 Yes please.
 I mean, do you really need anything else to feel like Pablo??
 This hotel is insanely gorgeous and picture perfect in every corner.
 The bar is super cool, it has a beautiful pool and hammocks everywhere- need I say more?

 Sanara is a luxury eco chic hotel and wellness center with one of the most breathtaking yoga studios.
 The vibes here are definitely more chill and very focused around wellness.
 The food at The Real Coconut is so good.
 Love the whole concept here!

 The vibes at habitas are life.
-The rooms are super boho-chic.
+The rooms are super boho-chic tents so not the usual.
 Food is amazing.
+Good music.
 The pool and restaurant are to die for.
 You will love it.

 Super cute hotel.
 Love their vibes.
 Some rooms even have private rooftop pools!
 Must check this property out :)

 Other hotels I haven't stayed in but can recommend: Hip Hotel, Encantada, La Zebra, Maria del Mar, NEST Tulum.

 I always have a different experience depending on where I stay and love trying out new places.
 Each hotel definitely has its charm.

 •walk by the beach coast + explore all the hotels in the coast, my faves to explore: casa malca, nomade, be tulum, sanara, chiringuito, habitas and azulik but there is always tons of new charming hotels (recommend starting the walk at casa malca, the furthest as the first 3 are next to each other and the last ones closer to the pueblo).

 * bike rides = life when in tulum. this is how I explore the jungle side, there is tons of cute little shops.